A boy used a kids headlamp

 Headlamps are a super helpful tool, and there are some excellent kids’ headlamps with kid-friendly features.
-Unlike a flashlight, headlamps offer a hands-free light source that is perfect for hiking, camping, having a backyard sleepover, or even reading a book in bed.
+Unlike a flashlight, headlamps offer a hands-free light source that is perfect for winter night walks, camping, having a backyard sleepover, or even reading a book in bed.
 Kids love to have their own light for nighttime adventures.

 We’re here to share all of our favorite headlamps for kids and what you should consider when buying a headlamp.